No items found.

 7. Yoga

-Introduce your child to yoga, which intertwines mindfulness with physical activity.
+With supervision, introduce the child to yoga, which intertwines mindfulness meditation with physical activity.
 Yoga boosts flexibility and strength and encourages deep breathing, body awareness, and emotional regulation.
-There are numerous online resources available that offer yoga routines designed specifically for children.
+There are numerous online resources available that offer yoga routines designed specifically for children and younger students.

-This worksheet encourages children to focus on their breath as they trace shapes or figures.
+A breathing exercises worksheet encourages children to focus and take a deep breath as they trace shapes or figures.
 The physical act of tracing and intentional breathing can help children calm their minds and bodies.

-These worksheets provide a space for kids to record things they're thankful for daily.
+Gratitude Worksheets allow kids to record daily things they're thankful for.
 This practice cultivates a habit of gratitude and positivity, helping children recognize and appreciate the good things in their lives.

 Here, various emotions are represented by different colors.
 Children color in different areas based on how they feel at that moment.
 This worksheet provides a creative way for children to express and understand their emotions.